-Join Tom Green for an in-depth discussion in this video The Principle interface, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video The Principle interface, part of Principle for UX Design (2016).

 - [Voiceover] Before we get into the actual process of designing and creating prototypes in Principle, I think it is important for you to understand the Principle interface and a few of the things you need to you about it beforehand.
 So what we're going to do now is we're just going to open the 01 interface file found in your chapter two download.
 And when it opens, you are looking at a typical Principle project.
 Over here on the left are the properties.
 And these are contact sensitive so if you come over here and you just click on this flower you'll notice that you get all the properties for the flower and you can even align it to the art board, you can align objects to each other using the alignment tools here.

 You can change the X and Y location, the width, the height, you got all kinds of choices in here.
 You can choose fill colors.
 You can fill with images.
 It's really quite interesting.
 And these little pop downs here are actual events.
 So drag, scroll and page can be applied to art boards.
 And we'll get into those a little bit later on.
 Down here are the art boards and you'll notice that each art board is composed of layers.
 And the layers all sit on top of each other so the flower image that I've got selected right here is in the first layer.

 This is the canvas right here.
 This is where you see the art board.
 You'll notice I've got two art boards here.
 And if you want to select an art board, you just click on it.
 And that green tells you, oh, you've selected an art board.
 This panel over here, if I click on it, is the preview.
 And the preview is pretty interesting because what it does is it lets you basically test as you go along.
 And as you roll the cursor across the preview panel, you'll see this little circle here.
 That basically traces the mouse movements.
 So if I click on this flower here, you can see things pop out, and if I click on it again, they pop in.